twistedtwig/hoh-Architecture/README.md

  - add ICommandQueryLocator to setup `UseServiceProvider`
  - add function to setup to locate all commands and queries from assembly(s) with ServiceProvider
  - add logging
+ - metadata logging.
+Allows systems to add data, such as user and place of caller